 Is Adrenal Fatigue Just a Myth?

 There’s great debate over the validity of a diagnosis of adrenal fatigue.
 Conventional medicine hasn’t recognized adrenal fatigue as a valid diagnosis, though it does recognize the more severe issue of adrenal insufficiency.
-Perhaps the name is misleading I will certainly say that.
+The name itself may be a bit misleading: your adrenals aren’t necessarily experiencing “fatigue” in the way we would tend to think about it.

 But even slight imbalances in hormone levels can create health problems – and the hormones produced by the adrenal glands are no exception!